Debugging Airflow DAGs

 1. It does not require running an executor at all.
 Tasks are run one at a time with no executor or scheduler logs.

-2. It is significantly faster than running code with a DebugExecutor as it does not need to go through a scheduler loop.
+2. It is faster than running code with a DebugExecutor as it does not need to go through a scheduler loop.

 Debugging Airflow DAGs on the command line